AllenCell/EMT_image_analysis/Colony_mask_training_inference/README.md

-# Instructions to run the all cells mask inference generation pipeline
+# Instructions to run the all cells mask(ACM) inference generation pipeline

 ## Installation
 1. Clone this git repository.